-Due to the annual gold exhibition in Vicenza in September, the tour start city will change on the following dates (the tour program will not change, just the start city):
+Due to the annual gold exhibition in Vicenza in September, the tour start city will change on some of the dates.
+Final information will be provided by the end of 2018.

 Day 1: Arrival to Vicenza

 Individual arrival.
 A nice and cozy historical city center characterized by the buildings of the famous architect Andrea Palladio (16th century).

 Day 2: Vicenza – Bassano del Grappa (25 miles/40 km)

 From Vicenza you cycle towards Marostica, famous for its castle and the chessboard in the main square.
 The last stop is Bassano del Grappa with its covered wooden bridge and the "grappa."

 Day 3: Bassano del Grappa – Treviso (37 miles/60 km)

 You enter Asolo, which presents us with the only real uphill section of our ride.
 The downhill run takes you to the land of Prosecco vineyards and on to Maser, until you reach Treviso.